 What is a Personal Care Home?

-or people with physical, behavioral health, or cognitive disabilities
+people, or people with physical, behavioral health, or cognitive

-who are unable to care for themselves but do not need nursing home
+disabilities who are unable to care for themselves but do not

 Personal care homes host three or fewer residents and are unlicensed.
 This generally creates a care ratio of three guests to one care provider and offers the comforts of a familiar home setting.
 While the state of Texas has strict requirements for the type of care provided on site at assisted living facilities—as well as fire and safety measures on site, depending on the type of facility—personal care homes have no such requirements.

-independent living community, but not quite as much as a nursing
+an independent living community, but not quite as much as a

 Type A and B facilities are similar, except for the type of residents served—and how that affects fire safety on the premises.
 In a Type A facility, residents must be mobile enough to evacuate under their own power within 13 minutes of a fire alarm.